aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/buildpipe/sampipeinit/_index.en.md

 sam deploy -t codepipeline.yaml --stack-name sam-app-pipeline --capabilities=CAPABILITY_IAM
 ```

-This can take a couple of minutes to complete.
-You can optionally open the CloudFormation console to
+**This will take a few minutes to complete, so be patient!** You can optionally open the
-watch the progress of this new stack.
-Eventually the stack will complete and you can see the final
+CloudFormation console to watch the progress of this new stack.
+Eventually the stack will complete
-AWS resources it created.
+and you can see the final AWS resources it created.

 ![](/images/chapter4-pipelines/cloudformation-sam-app-pipeline.png)

-Navigate to the next section to see how your new CI/CD pipeline deploys your serverless application
-to the `dev` and `prod` stages.
+#### Navigate to the next section to see how your new CI/CD pipeline deploys your serverless application to the `dev` and `prod` stages.